thaurelia/yt2am/README.md

 ## Usage

 - Create AMbatch shortcut (see below; not shared here because reasons)
-- Modify `channels.txt` to include your channels
+- Modify `sources.json` to include your channels
     - No obvious way to create shortcut with `Run script` in the middle and not cause infinite loops; `run--shortcut` (with double hyphen) method fails
     - Not OK with passing script results over the clipboard
     - Hence, passing channels from the external file